pasztorpisti/json-cfg/README.rst

 - A larger subset of javascript (and not some weird/exotic extension to json that would turn json into something that has nothing to do with json/javascript):

-    - single and multi-line comments
+    - single and multi-line comments - this is more useful then you would think: it is good not only for documentation but also for temporarily disabling a block in your config without actually deleting entries
     - object (dictionary) keys without quotes
     - trailing commas (allowing commas after the last item of objects and arrays)